Monoidal Bousfield Localizations and Algebras over Operads: Bousfield Localization and Commutative Monoids

 Since such maps are in $\tilde{\Lambda(\C)}$-cell, by Appendix A of \cite{white-commutative-monoids} one must only show that maps in $\tilde{\Lambda(\C)}$ are taken to $\C$-local equivalences by $(-)^{\boxprod n}/\Sigma_n$ (that they are taken to cofibrations is immediate by the strong commutative monoid axiom on $\M$).
 This observation leads to the following result, which we have recently learned was independently discovered as Theorem 28 in version 3 of the preprint \cite{gorchinskiy-symmetrizable}.

-\begin{theorem} Suppose $\M$ is a cofibrantly generated, tractable, simplicial model category satisfying the strong commutative monoid axiom.
+\begin{theorem} Suppose $\M$ is a cofibrantly generated, simplicial model category satisfying the strong commutative monoid axiom and with domains of the generating cofibrations cofibrant.
 Suppose that for all $n \in \N$ and $f\in \C$, $\Sym^n(f)$ is a $\C$-local equivalence.
 Then $L_\C(\M)$ satisfies the strong commutative monoid axiom. \end{theorem}

 As the proof of this Theorem appears in \cite{gorchinskiy-symmetrizable}, we will content ourselves with the sketch of the proof given above and we refer the interested reader to \cite{gorchinskiy-symmetrizable} for details.
 With a careful analysis of $\tilde{\Lambda(\C)}$ the author believes one could remove the need for $\M$ to be simplicial.
 However, lacking equations of the sort found in Remark 5.2.10 of \cite{hovey-book}, he does not know how to proceed.